OyvindSabo/compendiums/04-introduction-to-mpi.md

 - **MPI_Bsend** May buffer; returns immediately and you can use the send buffer.
 A late add-on to the MPI specification.
 Should be used only when absolutely necessary.
 - **MPI_Ssend** will not return until matching receive posted
 - **MPI_Rsend** May be used ONLY if matching receive already posted.
 User responsible for writing a correct program.
 - **MPI_Isend** Nonblocking send.
 But not necessarily asynchronous.
 You can NOT reuse the send buffer until either a successful, wait/test or you KNOW that the message has been received (see MPI_Request_free).
-Note also that while the I refers to immediate, there is no performance requirement on MPI_Isend.
+Note also that while the **I**  refers to **I**mmediate, there is no performance requirement on MPI_Isend.
 An immediate send must return to the user without requiring a matching receive at the destination.
 An implementation is free to send the data to the destination before returning, as long as the send call does not block waiting for a matching receive.
 Different strategies of when to send the data offer different performance advantages and disadvantages that will depend on the application.
 - **MPI_Ibsend** buffered nonblocking
 - **MPI_Issend** Synchronous nonblocking.
 Note that a Wait/Test will complete only when the matching receive is posted.
 - **MPI_Irsend** As with MPI_Rsend, but nonblocking